Bhajan-Mehta/ManageMavenPasswords/README.md

 # Encrypt plain texts passwords in settings.xml file for maven

-You might need to store some passwords in settings.xml file to download required dependencies from non-publiic repositories, which can be downloaded from authorised persons only.
+You might need to store some passwords in settings.xml file to download required dependencies from non-public repositories, which can be downloaded from authorised person only.

 It is highly recommended that you should store passwords in the encrypted format rather in the plain text.
 Because:
 1. You might need to share setting.xml file to any other team mate,